-The surrounding area is mostly agricultural and undeveloped with a few rural residential lots.
-Other land uses include agricultural buildings (e.g., equipment storage and grain silos) and the City of Wellington's wastewater treatment plant, both of which are not likely to change significantly over the life of the Project.
-The Proposed Action Alternative would utilize an existing access road located on the southwestern edge of the property.
-No interference with the wastewater treatment plant would occur.
+The surrounding area is mostly agricultural and undeveloped with residential lots to the east.
+Other land uses include industrial and commercial buildings to include the transfer station, the VFW Hall and RV Park, and the rail line to the south and east, all of which are not likely to change significantly over the life of the Project.
 It is possible the development of the Proposed Action Alternative could spur additional solar development in the area over time.
 However, given the Kansas Emission Reduction and Mitigation Plan (KDHE, 2024), additional solar development in the region is likely regardless of the development of the Proposed Action Alternative.
 It is assumed other projects would result in similar land use changes in the vicinity.
 Therefore, the activities associated with the Proposed Action Alternative could have a minor cumulative effect on land use including prime farmlands in the vicinity when combined with other reasonably foreseeable planned and approved development actions.